Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you find your dough is a bit dry, you can add a bit more honey or peanut butter.

-STEP THREE: Cover the mixing bowl and place it in the refrigerator for 1 to 2 hours.
+STEP THREE: Cover the mixing bowl and place it in the refrigerator for one to two hours.

 STEP FOUR: After the mixture has chilled, remove it from the refrigerator and roll it into 1-inch balls.